Choosing the right handyman

 Reading time: 8 minutes

-There are a hundreds of smaller jobs around the house that sometimes need the attention of a knowledgeable tradesman, and a good handyman should be able to turn his attention to many of them.
+There are a hundreds of smaller jobs around the house that sometimes need the attention of a knowledgeable tradesperson, and a good handyman should be able to turn his attention to many of them.

 Whatever small job it is you need doing, given the range of potential tasks it is essential that you find the right handyman to perform the work.
-We spoke to some of the experienced tradesmen recommended on MyBuilder to find out the key things you should know in order to make the right choice:
+We spoke to some of the experienced tradespeople recommended on MyBuilder to find out the key things you should know in order to make the right choice:

 - A little research can go a long way